 Say, the client is a show-off.
 For instance, he uses your industry jargon, wrongly.
 “I’m familiar with all your premiums,” he says.
 “The one for school fees and the other one for household items.
 I also know the other premium for the car.”
 At this point you realise that he’s mistaking premium for product.
 In insurance parlance, premium means price.
 What the client intends to say is that he is familiar with all your products-not premiums.
 Here are some of the ways how to create an escape corridor for him?

 The desire to want to curtly correct him with, “they are not premiums, they are products” may be a logical argument but the emotional aggression could erect a wall and lose you a sale.
-It’s like telling a client who asks something you had already explained in your presentation that, “If you were listening to what I was saying …”, instead of simply explaining it again.
+It’s like telling a client who asks something you had already explained that, “If you were listening to what I was saying …”.
+Instead of simply explaining it again.
 Intentionally or not, you splash the client with egg in the face-he is embarrassed (or irritated) and becomes defensive.
 And you don’t want to have to climb walls when selling-especially not the kind you helped erect; you’d rather cross bridges.

-So do you leave him in the dark?
+So do you leave customer in the dark to maintain his dignity?

 Resist the urge to take it as a queue to use jargon.